priyanshur66/dotbot/README.md

 - A browser wallet such as MetaMask
 - A Convex account/project
 - An OpenRouter API key
-- A funded wallet/private key for Polkadot Hub TestNet if you want the backend to deploy contracts or launch tokens
+- A funded wallet/private key for Polkadot Hub TestNet

 ## 2. Install Dependencies